Edwardian Style Engagement Rings for the Old Fashioned Fiance

 Edwardian style engagement rings are diamond engagement rings fashioned after jewelry styles popular during the Edwardian era of 1900 to 1915.
 King Edward VII, son of Queen Victoria, was on the throne during this era of peak elegance and sophistication, rightfully known as la Belle Epoch, or “the Beautiful Era.”
 The style of this era was light and delicate, exuding a feminine, airy, and romantic quality.
 Diamonds were the gemstone of choice, and Edwardian era engagement rings were designed to incorporate as many diamonds as possible.

 The Edwardian era also boasted advances in metal fabrication that allowed for the use of platinum in jewelry.
 The strength of platinum allowed jewelers to produce extremely intricate and detailed pieces, following the light, airy, and elegant trend of the era.
-The use of platinum in jewelry also allowed for popularization of “milgraining,” a decorative enhancement in which a delicate border of platinum beads was set around the edges of a piece of jewelry, providing the soft, elegant look characteristic of this time period.
+The use of platinum in jewelry also allowed for the popularization of “milgraining,” a decorative enhancement in which a delicate border of platinum beads was set around the edges of a piece of jewelry, providing the soft, elegant look characteristic of this time period.

 The Edwardian era ended abruptly with the start of World War I, and platinum, critical for the war effort, could no longer be spent on jewelry.
-The luxuries of elegance and sophistication vanished as people began to hide or sell their jewelry, instead focusing on daily survival.
+The luxuries of elegance and sophistication vanished as people began to hide or sell their jewelry, instead of focusing on daily survival.

 Edwardian style engagement rings

-Although the Edwardian era may have ended in 1915, the romantic Edwardian style can be recreated today by incorporating facets of style seen in Edwardian antique engagement rings.
+Although the Edwardian era may have ended in 1915, the romantic Edwardian style can be recreated today by incorporating facets of the style seen in Edwardian antique engagement rings.
 Edwardian engagement ring settings often featured elaborate filigree settings, commonly seen in Edwardian filigree engagement rings.

 Filigree is a metalworking technique that usually involves arranging threads and beads of precious metals into elaborate lace-like designs with popular romantic and nature-inspired designs such as flowers, vines, and hearts.